simonjulianl/tp/docs/UserGuide.md

 * `list t/doctor`

-### Tagging an activity: `tag t/activity`

-Tags a specific activity with the tags specified in the command.

-Format: `tag t/activity i/ACTIVITY_ID [ta/TAG_DESCRIPTION]...`

-The parameters are:

-* `i/ACTIVITY_ID` indicates the ID number of the activity to be tagged.

-The optional parameters are:

-* `ta/TAG_DESCRIPTION` indicates a series of tag to be added into the activity.
-In the case there is no `ta/TAG_DESCRIPTION` parameter found, this command does nothing to the activity identified by its id.

-Notes:
-* Activity ID can be obtained by listing all the activities or a search for certain activities within a certain time frame.
-* Activity ID is **unique** (i.e. every activity will be assigned to a unique ID, hence this guarantees 1 `tag t/activity` command will not tag 2 activities at once).
-* Invalid Activity IDs supplied would be flagged by GoMedic, and do not cause changes to any existing activities.

-_Tagging for doctors and patients coming soon..._

-Examples:

-* `tag t/activity i/A420 ta/important ta/NUS ta/schoolwork`
-* `tag t/activity i/A421 ta/important`

 ### Find results that contain keyword: `find [OPTIONAL_PARAMETERS]...`

 Searches for doctors, patients and activities that contain the specified keyword as a substring in any of their details.